0davidog/PazuzuPizza/README.md

 Author: David C. O'Gara

-Pazuzu Pizza is a command line application. built in python, that enables users an easy way to keep up to date with sales and stock of their buisness.
+Pazuzu Pizza is a command line application.
+Built in python, that enables users an easy way to keep up to date with sales and stock of their business.
-The app is created specifically for Pazuzu Pizza, a small pizza counter within a supermarket and offers its users the ability to input sales data and wastages while automating their production plan and offering access to other useful information such as pizza recipies and menu lists.
+The app is created specifically for Pazuzu Pizza, a small pizza counter within a supermarket, and offers its users the ability to input sales data and wastage while automating their production plan and offering access to other useful information such as pizza recipes and menu lists.

 - [Pazuzu Pizza](#pazuzu-pizza)
   * [Live Site](#live-site)